funkhou9/breedTools/README.md

 for a set of animals.

 * `build_KBP()` is used to build a new reference panel for KBP estimation.
+Using this function requires installation of [FImpute](http://www.aps.uoguelph.ca/~msargol/fimpute/).
+Note that the `path` argument is used to specify the location of the FImpute binary if FImpute is not on your PATH.

 * `allele_freq()` is used to build a new reference panel for GWBC estimation.